digital-land/local-authority-addresses/content/guidance.md

 ### Bulk address matching services

-ONS, GeoPlace and a number of other [companies listed on G-Cloud](https://www.digitalmarketplace.service.gov.uk/g-cloud/search) offer services to match text addresses in bulk datasets.
+Matching large datasets to a gazetteer is a specialist activity, requiring clerical work to make decisions on ambiguous and unknown addresses.
+ONS, GeoPlace and a number of other [companies listed on G-Cloud](https://www.digitalmarketplace.service.gov.uk/g-cloud/search) offer services to help match text addresses in bulk datasets.

 ### Find the local authority district from the UPRN